 - Use disinfectant wipes

+Disney Parks and Resorts are known for their impeccable cleanliness and high standards for maintaining the hygiene and safety of their guest and food areas.
+However, carrying your own supplies adds an additional level of protection.
 Pack some travel disinfecting wipes to quickly wipe down the remote control, coffee maker, light switch and faucet in your hotel room.
-Its likely mouse keeping has already done this, but a little extra cleaning can go a long way!
-These wipes come in hand to wipe down tables at quick service locations, high chairs, booster seats, and toys and phones that gather germs when dropped or placed down somewhere.
+Mouse keeping has likely already done this, but a little extra cleaning can go a long way!
+These wipes come in handy to wipe down tables at quick service locations, high chairs, booster seats, and toys and phones that gather germs when dropped or placed down somewhere.

 - Drink lots of water

 In the cooler Disney travel months, it can be easy to deprioritize frequent water refills and hydration since we don’t have the intense heat and sweat as a constant reminder.
 Adequate water intake will prevent dehydration and support several bodily functions important for feeling good while traveling, like digestion and energy levels.